guaix-ucm/licaplot/README.md

 licaplot-filters --console one -t Z -l Green -p data/filters/photodiode.txt -m PIN-10D -i data/filters/green.txt -wl 350 -wh 800
 ```

-* Several filters being processes by different photometer readings
+### More complex case

-In this case two UV/IR cut filters were measured with the clear photodiode readings between the two, thus sharing the same clear photodiode file.
+In this case, an RGB filter set was measured with a single clear photodiode reading, thus sharing the same photodiode file.
 The photodiode model used was the OSI PIN-10D.

-First we tag all the clear photodiode readings.
+1. First we tag all the clear photodiode readings.
 The tag is a string (i.e. `X`) we use to match which filters are being paired with this clear photodidoe reading.

 If we need to trim the bandwith of the whole set (photodiode + associated filter readings) *this is the time to do it*.
 The bandwith trimming will be carried over from the photodiode to the associated filters.